-All costs associated with the work of this section shall be included in the price for Item No. XX in the Bid Form.
+All costs associated with the work of this section shall be included in the price for Item No. A1.07 in the Bid Form.

-Payment for the Mobilization/Demobilization shall be made as follows:
+Payment for Item No. A1.07 shall be made as follows:

 Sixty percent (60%) upon commencement of construction, after full mobilization has been completed.
 The payment for mobilization shall be included in the first payment certificate issued for the contract subject to the Consultant being satisfied that full mobilization has been carried out.
 If the Consultant is not so satisfied, the Consultant shall allow a payment in an amount which, in the Consultant’s opinion, reflects the degree of mobilization effected to date.

-Progressively from 60% at the commencement of construction to 85% at substantial performance of the work (a total of 25% prorated over the contract).
+Progressively from 60% at the commencement of construction to 85% at Substantial Performance of the work (a total of 25% prorated over the contract).

-The remaining 15% is to be paid upon total performance of the work.
+The remaining 15% is to be paid upon Total Performance of the work.

 The price entered for this item shall be consistent with the costs involved but should not, in any event, exceed three percent (3%) of the Estimated Contract Price.
 In the event that this item exceeds three percent (3%) of the Estimated Contract Price the Region reserves the right, in its sole discretion, to apportion some or all of the value of this item to demobilization component, which will be paid upon the completion of demobilization.